 - 1.6.
 Use of a child to commit a drug felony

 - 1.7.
 Continuing criminal enterprise

 - 1.8.
 Sale of drugs on school grounds

-- 3. Defenses to special offender status
+- 3. What are defenses to special offender status?

 1. What is a “special offender” under Colorado drug laws?

 There are numerous ways to earn a “special offender” designation under section 18-18-407 C.R.S. of Colorado’s criminal code.
 Let’s examine them one by one.